How to find where an image is used on a WordPress website

 limiting the results solely to non-content elements.

-Identifying relevant results might take some knowledge about where and how WordPress, or certain plugins, store information in the database.
-E.g., options are often stored in a serialized array, which might need some experience or an external tool to interpret.
+Identifying relevant results might require some knowledge about where and how WordPress or certain plugins store information in the database.
+For example, options are often stored in a serialized array, which might require some experience or an external tool to interpret.

 Using the Post Search in the WordPress Backend